tblair7/playlist_generation/blog.md

 2. I need to get PyCharm back for its autofill features on packages like numpy, scipy, etc.
 3. I'm curious just how many keystrokes I've made in the past 24 hours.
 4. I need to parse the title into artist and song before I put it into the playlist dataframe.
 Selecting characters prior to the '-' ordinarily gives the artist and what's left is the song name but it isn't 100% consistent, especially in older videos.
 Still, I think that approach is a good place to start.

+##### 8pm
+videoID is apparently not as unique as I had once thought.
+When attempting to truncate the data table to include my four data forms, I discovered that there are four instances of videoId.
+I need to use a unique call to eliminate the redundant ones.

+##### 9pm
+I was confused for a few minutes there because YT was saying that I exceeded my number of allowed requests, when I knew very well that I shouldn't have.
+Apparently I had been doing a lot of my work in the notebook that wasn't actually authenticated by my api_key, which was an environment variable for my other notebook...?
+Perhaps I didn't actually set it as an environment variable- either that or the environment variable didn't make its way to the other notebook because that notebook was already open and running when I attempted to set the variable.